w3f/Grants-Program/applications/DeAINet.md

 ### Team members
 The core team members are top Ph.Ds in computer science who are technical and experienced.

-- **Laekshan** He was a software engineer in a world-leading company.
+- **Laekshan** was a software engineer in a world-leading company.
 He is also an expert in IoT development.
 He has mined bitcoin since 2015.
 Therefore, he has a lot of experience in crypto mining and market analysis.

 - **Rocky** is the CTO of DeAI undertakes DeAI protocol design.
 Currently, he is the presidential AI postdoctoral fellow in NTU and chief scientist in Singapore Smart City Project.
 Previously, he was an AI researcher at UCB.
 Besides, he is also a visiting lecture professor of NTU, NUS.
 He is also the winner of over 10 hackathons.